Dermal Fillers for Tear Troughs

 The area between your lower eyelid and your upper cheek is known as the tear trough.
 Through the effects of gravity due to aging or even through natural genetics, this area can become longer, deeper and appear more shadowed.
 When this occurs, dark circles can appear making us appear more tired than we actually are.
 At times, there are prominent dark veins that are contributing to this shadowing which can be treated with the ND YAG 1064nm laser (Link Periorbital Blue Veins).
 Other contributing factors are excess melanocytes which have darkened the skin.
 However, more often, it is just a shadowing effect that is created from hollowing associated with volume loss in this region.

-Although hyaluronic fillers will natural dissolve through your body’s natural processes, the results in this region tend to last much longer.
+Although hyaluronic fillers will naturally dissolve through your body’s natural processes, the results in this region tend to last much longer.
 Oftentimes you will only need to repeat the procedure every few years.